 Membership is drawn from both sides of the border.
 Club Time Trials are held on the quiet roads in Berwickshire and are ideal for safely introducing young riders to the sport.
 For those who like hills, there are plenty of short, stiff, climbs to be tackled in the nearby Lammermuirs and Cheviots hills.

 Berwick Wheelers has a strong tradition of time trialling.
 Its members compete in open events throughout England and Scotland during the season.
 The club also operates its own Time Trial Series and league on thursday evenings from April to mid September.
 We try to organise an 'Open' Time Trial Event every year, and also have members that compete in APR?s and Road Races across the country.
 These are generally open events and are found on the Brittish Cycling or CTT web sites.

 For a small club, Berwick Wheelers has a good record in SCU championship events, having won two individual gold, eight silver, two bronze and three team gold medals as well as breaking SCU competition team records at 10, 25, and 50 miles time trial events.

 The rides are an important part of life in the club.
 They are organised, steady paced, and cover a distance between 30 & 50 miles (2 to 3 hours cycling time), depending on the group and weather conditions.
-They take place on Saturday and Sunday mornings in the winter months and usually Tuesday evening in the summer.
+They take place on weekend mornings in the winter months and usually Tuesday evening in the summer.

-Membership forms can be picked up at Tweed Cycles on Bridge street, Berwick-upon-Tweed, or just click on the link above and print out the form.
+Membership forms can be picked up at Tweed Cycles on Bridge street, Berwick-upon-Tweed, or just click on the link below and print out the form.

 There is also an entry fee of £2 for every club event the rider choose to participate in.